Is Now A Good Time To Start A Business? | Checkatrade

 Is now a good time to start a business?

-With high interest rates and fewer entrepreneurs taking the plunge, there’s generally less competition for new businesses that have the conviction to push forward with their dreams.
+With higher interest rates and fewer entrepreneurs taking the plunge, there’s generally less competition for new businesses.

 Why is now a good time to start a business?